BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/5-DEFINITIONS.md

 assertions = [ 1* assertion ]
 ```

-A subject can be a `simplex` as define above, or one of three other types defined below.
+A subject can be a `envelope` as define above, or one of three other types defined below.

 ```
 subject =
-    simplex /
+    envelope /
     leaf /
     encrypted /
     redacted